Mohyour/document-management/README.md

 * Create a new branch for included feature(s).
 * Raise a pull request.

 This application was developed using NodeJs with express for routing.
-Postgres was user for persisting data with Sequelize as ORM.
+Postgres was used for persisting data with Sequelize as ORM.

 _Source code employs ES6 syntax traspiled down to ES5 using Babel._